hellotunmbi/myvoiceng-backend/README.md

-Beavr is a ES6/ES7 React/Node Stack
+MyVoiceNG is a ES6/ES7 React/Node Stack
 ===================================

 Based on awesome work by Frederic Heem at [https://github.com/FredericHeem/](https://github.com/FredericHeem/).